 Training for an Emergency

-- Properly train on the Emergency Preparedness Plan (EPP). - Conduct training exercises regularly. - Together, the EPP and training exercises prepare the staff to effectively respond to any emergency and help minimize loss of life.
+- Properly train on the Emergency Preparedness Plan. - Conduct training exercises regularly. - Together, the Emergency Preparedness Plan and training exercises prepare the staff and faculty to effectively respond to any emergency and help minimize loss of life.

 Employees and Students